What Is a Medical Transcriptionist?

 Lab tech

-These similar supporting positions will usually only require an additional certification programme rather than returning to school to earn a degree, so the transition for many can be pretty straightforward.
+These similar supporting positions will typically only require an additional certification program rather than having to go back to school to earn a degree, so the transition for many can be quite simple.

-Medical transcriptionists who want to stay in their profession and advance their career may seek supervisory positions in medical transcription and teaching.
-A few jobs for medical transcriptionists with experience and certifications include:

 Quality assurance editor